 Step 1: Identify Graphic Design Needs

-If your business has projects that are consistently due around the same time each quarter or year, you may decide to hire a part-time or freelance graphic designer under an ongoing contract.
-But if your business has a one-time project, you may want to consider a freelancer.
-For part-time projects, freelancers typically are less expensive.
-You can find both short- and long-term freelancers on gig platforms, like Upwork.
+If your business has projects that are consistently due around the same time each quarter or year or you just need occasional graphic design help, you may decide to hire a freelance graphic artist under an ongoing contract.
+For one-time or part-time projects, freelancer services are typically less expensive.

 To understand how much to budget for, you first need to understand the typical costs.
 Then, you have to determine how much money you can allocate for graphic design resources and how vital those services are to your company’s success.
 That may help you decide whether to hire an experienced designer or a designer who is just beginning to build their portfolio.

-According to Indeed, the average graphic designer makes around $22/hour, with a typical hourly range of $7.25 to $41.20, with the more experienced graphic designers on the higher end of the scale.
-The average salary for full-time graphic designers is around $51,290.
-For a freelancer, Upwork’s median range for graphic designers is at $15 to $35/hour with rates that can go as high as $150/hour.
+According to Indeed, the average graphic designer makes around $21/hour—going as low as $12.57 and as high as $35.22 for the more experienced graphic designers.
+That’s around $56,851 yearly for full-time designers.
+For a freelancer, Upwork’s median range for graphic designers is at $15 to $35/hour, with rates that can go as high as $150/hour.

 Step 3: Determine Timeline

-Before hiring a designer, you need to identify the timeline of your project.
-It should allow enough time:
+Before hiring a graphic designer, particularly a freelancer, you need to identify the timeline of your project.
+It should allow enough time for them to:

-- To have conversations with the designer about your company, the goals of the project, and specific items that must be included in the project
+- Speak with you about your company, the goals of the project, and specific items that must be included in the project

-- To allow the designer to research your industry, your competitors, and similar projects in scope and scale
+- Research your industry, competitors, and similar projects in scope and scale

-- To have brainstorming sessions and check-in meetings to make sure you and the designer are on the same page
+- Have brainstorming sessions and check-in meetings to ensure that you and the designer are on the same page

-- For last-minute revisions, reviews, and edits before submitting the final project to your client or co-worker
+- Handle last-minute revisions, reviews, and edits before submitting the final project to your client or co-worker

 There are a couple of additional items to consider when building out your project timeline: